erf/error_or/README.md

 ## Features

-Write async code like you'd write sync code, whilst still dealing with errors.
+Write async code like you'd write synchronous, whilst still dealing with errors.

 Always return a value `ErrorOr` from an async function.
 Let the called function handle the error and return an `ErrorOr`.
 The caller can then `await` the result